SRJC Forward

 Solution(s)

-- First year experience: Create a coordinated and strategic approach to allowing students to pick a first-year experience that will most optimally orient them to success and create multiple options for a first-year experience such that all students can have the experience that is right for them. a.
-FYEs often include organizing the enrollment/onboarding experience and train students to use the technology tools of the institution. b.
-FYEs often include a “home room” that creates a community-building setting amongst one’s peers which provides a safe place for students to discuss their experiences and needs and address the “academic imposter syndrome.” c.
-FYEs which often address the “hidden curriculum” of higher education are most valuable.
+• First year experience: Create a coordinated and strategic approach to allowing students to pick a first-year experience that will most optimally orient them to success and create multiple options for a first-year experience such that all students can have the experience that is right for them.
+FYEs often include organizing the enrollment/onboarding experience and training students to use the technology tools of the institution; building a “home room” community; and addressing the hidden curriculum.
 Customize the format for ESL, noncredit, and older students.

-- All-site, multi-modal, and diversely timed services: continually study student needs for services to determine the place/time/modes various different student groups need them.
-Consider innovative models such as ‘evening generalists’ or consolidated service centers to meet nonstandard business hour needs.
+• All-site, multi-modal, and diversely timed services: Continually study student needs for services to determine the place/time/modes various student groups need them.
+Consider innovative models such as evening generalists or consolidated service centers to meet nonstandard business hour needs.

 Barrier